google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Bible Study Online

-Moving Forward?
+Moving Forward

-Now in the last article we started to take a look at the instructions that God had given to Moses when it came to the new judgment plague that He was about to unleash against Pharaoh and the Egyptians.
-In the previous article we were able to take a look at the first part of what God had told Moses, and now were going to briefly explore the second part:
+However, it's time for us to move forward.
+In the last article, we began to examine the instructions God gave to Moses regarding the new judgment plague He was about to unleash against Pharaoh and the Egyptians.
+In the previous article, we were able to take a look at the first part of what God had told Moses, and now we are going to explore the second part briefly:

 "And in that day I will set apart the land of Goshen, in which My people dwell, that no swarms of flies shall be there, in order that you may know that I am the Lord in the midst of the land.
 I will make a difference between My people and your people.
 Tomorrow this sign shall be." -- Exodus 8:22,23